-Home / All Articles / Factors that affect the value of your house
+Factors that affect the value of your house

 Table of Contents:

 A good example is the 2008 economy crashed.
 It dropped home values significantly on a global scale, which shaped that period as a buyer’s market.
-Now as the economy seems to be recovering, or at least we hope it’s recovering, there are more home buyers than sellers (aka “a Seller’s Market”).
-In this case, buyers are willing to bid up home prices to buy the house of their choice.
+Now as the economy seems to be on the upward swing (as of April 2017), there are more home buyers than sellers (aka “a Seller’s Market”).
+In this market, buyers are willing to bid up home prices to buy the house of their choice.
 This has shaped the period into a seller’s market.
-To sum up, market conditions are an important factor affecting public opinion and the value of your house.
+To sum up, market conditions are a very important factor affecting public opinion and the value of your house.

 When shopping for clothes, you can find sales easily if you’re motivated to hit the big sale of the season.
 Yes, it’s about a month before the end of the season.
 Retailers are highly motivated to get the inventory off their shelves so they slash prices aggressively.
 Selling your home works much the same way.
-If you are highly motivated to sell your house quickly, you must price it more attractively (to the buyers) compared to similar homes in your neighborhood.
+If you are highly motivated to sell your house quickly, you must price it more competitive (to the buyers) compared to similar homes in your neighborhood.

 “Location” is the key differentiating factor for value when comparing similar homes.
 Community features such as a nearby shopping center, top-rated school district, peaceful neighborhood, family-friendly parks, etc. are what make your community desirable and unique.
 Some features even add as much as $100,000 or more to a home’s value, such as lakefront property, distinguished school districts, booming towns, etc.

 The marketing approach your agent will take to listing your home can make or break the sale.
-A professional agent should provide a pre-listing consultation to make you aware of their planned strategy for promoting your home.
+A professional real estate agent should provide a pre-listing consultation to make you aware of their planned strategy for promoting your home.
 Here are the common steps a professional agent would take when listing your home:

 Once your home’s value is determined, don’t take it personally if the value is less than you expected.
 It is just a real-time factor of the economy, combined with the price buyers are willing to pay in your community.
 At the same time, if a buyer makes an offer less than your price, they are not out to insult or cheat you; and if they offer more, they aren’t intending to make a donation on top of the sale price.
 It’s just the way the market shapes what buyers are willing to offer to become a homeowner in your neighborhood at that time.
 As the economy changes, so does the current “value” of a home and the price buyers are willing to pay for it.